Wendy Wyland: Death

 Wyland suffered from migraine headaches and dizzy spells for 22 months before her death.
-She died suddenly during sleep; an autopsy was performed but was inconclusive about cause of death.
-Wyland was survived by her husband David VanDerWoude, her stepdaughter Carley, and daughter Abigayle.
-Wyland was buried in the Webster Union Cemetery, Webster, New York.
+After feeling poorly on the way to work at Rochester Technical Institute, she died at 5:00 pm during sleep in Webster, New York on September 27, 2003, at Rochester General Hospital, after being taken there.
+An autopsy was performed but was inconclusive about cause of death, though a brain aneurysm was later considered as a cause.
+An annual competition, The Wendy Wyland Invitational, bears her name in memorial.
+She was survived by her husband David VanDerWoude, her stepdaughter Carley, and daughter Abigayle.
+She was buried in the Webster Union Cemetery, Webster, New York.
 Her husband established the Wendy Wyland Scholarship Fund for divers in financial need of college scholarships.
+She had experienced headaches as early as 1989 while still a diving competitor, and had been diagnosed with a strong viral infection at the time.